KolaczykResearch/RG-HMM/README.md

 ### To reproduce application results (Section 6 in paper)

 Data used in the section are network time series constructed from the brain voltage recordings on epileptic seizures.
-The code we used for network construction is from https://github.com/Mark-Kramer/dppm. `ApplicationSeizure/ConstFunNets` contains the specific portion of code we used from network construction in this project.
+The code we used for network construction is from https://github.com/Mark-Kramer/dppm. `ApplicationSeizure/ConstFunNets` contains the specific portion of code we used for network construction in this project.

 #### Figure 10